 4. Stuffed Kong

 Providing stuffed kong is one of the best ways to help your dog stop barking and howling.
-When your dog has a toy to play with, they are less likely to bark or howl because they have nothing else to focus on.
+When your dog has a toy to play with, they are less likely to bark or howl because they have nothing to focus on.
 This not only keeps them occupied but can also keep them from becoming anxious or stressed out.

 Additionally, providing a stuffed Kong as a reward for good behavior reinforces positive behavior in the future.
 By playing time and providing treats as rewards for good behavior, you can help teach your Cocker Spaniel that actions such as barking and howling are good things.